UCLM-ARCO/uclm-arco.github.io/recipes/content/st_getting_started.md

 ---
-title: "Lifelike: getting started using ST interfaces"
+title: "Smart Transducer: getting started"
 date: 2019-03-05T16:20:02+01:00
 tags:
 - recipe
 - smart home
-- lifelike
 - st
 - domotics
 draft: false

-image: "lifelike_getting_started/smart-home.jpg"
+image: "st_getting_started/smart-home.jpg"
-description: "First steps of using the <code>ST</code> interfaces and Lifelike&trade; tools."
+description: "First steps of using the <code>ST</code> interfaces and tools."
 ---

 # Overview

-Lifelike is a **platform** for building *Smart Home* solutions the easy way.
+Smart-Transducer is a **platform** for building *Smart Home* solutions the easy way.
 It uses very simple interfaces, with a `push` model, to **acquire** sensor information and also to **change** the state of actuators.
 This recipe will analyze **those interfaces** and how to use them.

 # Ingredients

 In order to follow this recipe, you will need to satisfy the following **requirements**:

-* The `lifelike` package, available at [Pike](http://pike.esi.uclm.es/)'s repository.
+* The `smart-transducer` package, available at [Pike](http://pike.esi.uclm.es/)'s repository.
 * **Python** skills (search in [python.org](https://www.python.org/) for tutorials if needed).
 * Basic understanding of the [ZeroC](https://zeroc.com/products/ice) Ice midleware.
 * Debian/Ubuntu **Linux** and a terminal.

-If you **already added** the Pike repository to your system, then just install `lifelike`:
+If you **already added** the Pike repository to your system, then just install `smart-transducer`:

 {{< shell >}}
-$ sudo apt install lifelike
+$ sudo apt install smart-transducer
 {{< /shell >}}

 # `ST` description